 Testing push notifications using the Xcode command-line tools

-In case you don’t like to use 3rd party tools, you can decide to use the Xcode command-line tools to work with the simulator from the terminal.
+If you don’t like to use 3rd party tools, you can choose to use the Xcode command-line tools to work with the simulator from the terminal.
 You can launch simulators, trigger universal links, and more.
 One of those commands allows you to send a push notification to the iOS simulator:

 $ xcrun simctl push --help